Skip to main content

 If each client requires too much manual effort, the firm either prices itself out of reach or over-stretches its staff.

-He describes “something like nine million” people who would value regulated advice but cannot justify the cost.
+Colin Sloss cites something like nine million people who would value regulated advice but cannot justify the cost.

 The FCA's own consumer research also shows a persistent reliance on informal support and guidance from consumers.

-This shows why scalable models matter, as set out in its Financial Lives findings on financial advice and support.
+Scalable operating models matter for that reason, as set out in the FCA's Financial Lives findings on financial advice and support.

 Efficiency Gains Are Now Measurable

-A firm where each adviser effectively required 0.9 full-time equivalent support was aiming to reduce that to 0.6 over the next couple of years - an ambitious target only possible with automation.
+Silverback cites a firm where each adviser effectively required 0.9 full-time equivalent support, aiming to reduce that to 0.6 over the next couple of years - an ambitious target only possible with automation.

-He points to meeting transcription as a straightforward starting point, as well as “data cleansing tools” that can improve accuracy in some setups.
+Meeting transcription is a straightforward starting point, alongside data cleansing tools that can improve accuracy in some setups.

 What "Exit-Ready" Looks Like in Practice